 And since then, it’s remained in the family and is just one of the many great things to do indoors in NYC.

 Pro Tip: Definitely shop for souvenirs here since they sell some cool, book-related swag.
-You can also check out the rare books on the third floor or visit the star-studded ceiling of Albertine (another awesome bookstore) on Fifth Avenue if you’ve already been to Strand.
+You can also check out the rare books on the third floor or visit the star-studded ceiling of Albertine (another awesome bookstore that is free on the Upper East Side) on Fifth Avenue if you’ve been to Strand.

 Address: 828 Broadway, New York, NY 10003 (the main location, but there is also a pop-up shop and two kiosks)